Niko-Group/paper_writing_info/README.md

 Example 1:

-*X is an important task in natural language processing with applications in Y and Z. Previous work on X has focused on using A and B however these approaches luck of D and F. In this paper, we present a new method C that consists of two steps: (a) M that includes...; and (b) N that does...Evaluating C on a set of standard datasets, we show that it outperforms previous methods by a large margin.
+*X is an important task in natural language processing with applications in Y and Z. Previous work on X has focused on using A and B however these approaches lack of D and F. In this paper, we present a new method C that consists of two steps: (a) M that includes...; and (b) N that does...Evaluating C on a set of standard datasets, we show that it outperforms previous methods by a large margin.
 We also show that C is robust in K by experimenting with D and F.*

 Example 2: